-The financial statements of Taieri Gorge Railway Limited are for the half year ended 31 December 2014.
+The financial statements of Taieri Gorge Railway Limited are for the half year ended 31 December 2015.
+The financial statements were authorised for issue by Directors on 10 February 2016.

 The registered address of the company is 50 The Octagon, Dunedin.